-Part II.
-Local Governments Generally § 13D.01 A. Minnesota Open Meeting Law (Applies to governing body of a school district, unorganized territory, county, city, town, or other public body; and to any committee, subcommittee, board, department, or commission of the public body.)
+§ 13D.01 Part II.
+Counties and Cities A. Minnesota Open Meeting Law (Applies to governing body of a school district, unorganized territory, county, city, town, or other public body; and to any committee, subcommittee, board, department, or commission of the public body.)
 1. Were all meetings of the governing board and of any committee, subcommittee, board, department, or commission of the governing board open to the public?
-2. If a meeting was closed, did the governing board state on the record the specific grounds permitting the meeting to be closed and describe the subject to be discussed? §§ 13D.01, subd.
-1d, 13D.03 3.
-Were all closed meetings, except those closed as permitted by the attorney-client privilege, electronically recorded at the expense of the public body? §§ 345.38- .43 В. Unclaimed Property (Applies to any court, public corporation, public authority or public officer of this state, or a political subdivision.)
-If the local government's records show unclaimed or uncashed checks or other intangible property held for more than three years (or one year for unpaid compensation); was the property reported and paid or delivered to the state Commissioner of Commerce pursuant to Minn.
+2. If a meeting was closed, did the governing board state on the record the specific grounds permitting the meeting to be closed and describe the subject to be discussed? § 13D.03 3.
+If a meeting was closed to consider strategy for labor negotiations, were the proceedings of the closed meeting tape-recorded? §§ 345.38- .43 B. Unclaimed Property (Applies to any court, public corporation, public authority or public officer of this state, or a political subdivision.)
+If the local government's records show unclaimed or uncashed checks or other intangible property held for more than three years, was the property reported and paid or delivered to the state Commissioner of Commerce pursuant to Minn.
 Stat. §§ 345.41, .43? § 465.03 C. Acceptance of Gifts (Applies to any city, county, school district or town.)
 1. Was every acceptance of a grant or devise of real or personal property on terms prescribed by the donor made by resolution of the governing board adopted by a two-thirds majority of its members and expressing such terms in full? § 375.19 2.
-If not in the case of a county only, did the county board accept real or personal property from a person whose care, support, treatment, or maintenance, in whole or part, is or may be chargeable to or furnished or provided by the county? § 169.022 D. Traffic Violation Administrative Penalties/Safety Classes (Applies to all local governments.)
-1. If the local government has established administrative penalties, has the political subdivision refrained from establishing administrative penalties for traffic regulation, including speeding, DWI, missing plates or tabs, not wearing seatbelts, and other similar state traffic offences?
-2. Has the political subdivision not established a safety class option in lieu of issuance or court filing of a state uniform traffic ticket? § 471.665, subd.
+If not in the case of a county only, did the county board accept real or personal property from a person whose care, support, treatment, or maintenance, in whole or part, is or may be chargeable to or furnished or provided by the county? § 169.022 D. Administrative Penalties (Applies to all local governments.)
+If the local government has established administrative penalties, has the county or city refrained from establishing administrative penalties for traffic regulation, including speeding, DWI, missing plates or tabs, not wearing seatbelts, and other similar state traffic offences? § 471.665, subd.
 3 E. Mileage Reimbursement/Automobile allowance (Applies to any county, home rule charter or statutory city, town, or school district.)
 [Note: The City of St. Paul and counties having more than 550,000 inhabitants have additional authority.
 See Minn.
 Stat. § 471.665, subd.
 2.]
 If the entity has established an automobile allowance for any officer or employee, is the allowance in lieu of all other mileage reimbursement to that officer or employee?